sw0070/learngit/readme2.txt

-﻿Today is the second day.
-I think git is a good tool.
+﻿Git is a version control system.
-Yes,it is.
+Git is free software.